 After its beginnings as a Victorian home with an English-style garden, Risingholme historic homestead has re-emerged as a much-loved park and community centre.

-The house dates from 1864 and the property was gifted to the city as a park in 1943.
+Passing ownership several times, the property was gifted to the city as a park in 1943.
 That same year the building took on a second lease of life as a community centre.

 The house is registered with Heritage New Zealand as a Category 2 Historic Place(external link).

 Visit Risingholme Community Centre website(external link) to learn more of the homestead's history of the homestead, or to explore learning opportunities.

 Risingholme Park and Homestead offer a number of bookable spaces for your wedding or special event.

 In the park, there are four bookable spaces: